-- 32.1 For the purpose of this agreement the New Zealand Nurses Organisation (NZNO) is the Employee's Authorised Organisation (bargaining agent) and will continue the role provided the Employees continue to authorise the NZNO to do so. - 32.2 The authorised NZNO representative shall be entitled to enter the workplaces at reasonable times, in a reasonable way and in compliance with health and safety requirements, for purposes related to the employment of its members and/or the Union's business. - 32.3 When the NZNO representative enters the workplace he/she will advise the Employer that he/she is entering the workplace and if the Employer's authorised representative is not present the NZNO representative will leave written notice of the visit. - 32.4 The Employer recognises that it may not unreasonably deny a NZNO representative access to a workplace. - 32.5 Employees shall be entitled to attend meetings with their authorised representative without loss of pay, at times agreed with the Employer to a maximum of four (4) hours per calendar year.
-As long as satisfactory arrangements for the maintenance of essential services are made prior to the meeting. - 32.6 The Employer accepts that NZNO delegates are the recognized channel of communication between NZNO and the Employer in the workplace. - 32.6.1 Accordingly paid time off (at ordinary time rates) shall be allowed for delegates to attend meetings with management, consult with NZNO members, other workplace delegates and NZNO officials, to consult on and discuss issues such as management of change and staff surplus, and provide employee representation. - 32.6.2 Prior approval for such meetings shall be obtained from management.
-Such approval shall not be unreasonably withheld. - 32.6.3 The amount of paid time off and facilities provided shall be sufficient to enable delegates to give adequate consideration to the issues in the workplace. - 32.6.4 Where recognised workplace activities are required outside working hours, delegates shall be paid at ordinary rates or granted time in lieu on a time for time basis. - 32.7 The Employer shall grant paid leave (at ordinary rate of pay) to Employees required to attend formal meetings of the NZ nursing Council, except where the matter arises out of employment with another employer. - 32.8 Paid leave shall also be granted where an employee is required to attend meetings of Boards or Statutory Committees provided that the appointment to the Board or Committee is by ministerial appointment.
+- 32.1 For the purpose of this agreement the New Zealand Nurses Organisation (NZNO) is the Employee's Authorised Organisation (bargaining agent) and will continue the role provided the Employees continue to authorise the NZNO to do so. - The employer agrees to make payroll deductions of union membership fees for NZNO members when instructed and authorised by the member to do so. - 32.3 The authorised NZNO representative shall be entitled to enter the workplaces at reasonable times, in a reasonable way and in compliance with health and safety requirements, for purposes related to the employment of its members and/or the Union's business. - 32.4 When the NZNO representative enters the workplace he/she will advise the Employer that he/she is entering the workplace and if the Employer's authorised representative is not present the NZNO representative will leave written notice of the visit. - 32.5 The Employer recognises that it may not unreasonably deny a NZNO representative access to a workplace. - 32.6 Employees shall be entitled to attend meetings with their authorised representative without loss of pay, at times agreed with the Employer to a maximum of four (4) hours per calendar year.
+As long as satisfactory arrangements for the maintenance of essential services are made prior to the meeting. - 32.7 The Employer accepts that NZNO delegates are the recognized channel of communication between NZNO and the Employer in the workplace. - 32.7.1 Accordingly paid time off (at ordinary time rates) shall be allowed for delegates to attend meetings with management, consult with NZNO members, other workplace delegates and NZNO officials, to consult on and discuss issues such as management of change and staff surplus, and provide employee representation. - 32.7.2 Prior approval for such meetings shall be obtained from management.
+Such approval shall not be unreasonably withheld. - 32.
+73 The amount of paid time off and facilities provided shall be sufficient to enable delegates to give adequate consideration to the issues in the workplace. - 32.7.4 Where recognised workplace activities are required outside working hours, delegates shall be paid at ordinary rates or granted time in lieu on a time for time basis.

+- 32.8 The Employer shall grant paid leave (at ordinary rate of pay) to Employees required to attend formal meetings of the NZ nursing Council, except where the matter arises out of employment with another employer. - 32.9 Paid leave shall also be granted where an employee is required to attend meetings of Boards or Statutory Committees provided that the appointment to the Board or Committee is by ministerial appointment.